From one tip of Florida to the other, the coast is studded with historic structures located in spectacular sites –

 Alligator Reef Lighthouse off Islamorada was given by the US Department of the Interior to a Florida Keys community group called Friends of the Pool Inc. in September 2021.
-This community group hosts an annual eight-mile swimming race to the offshore lighthouse to fund college scholarships.
+This community group hosts an annual eight-mile swimming race to the offshore lighthouse.
 The event, which will be Sept.
-11, 2021, is one of the most challenging open-water swims held.
-(Registration is full for 2021.)
+10, 2022, is one of the most challenging open-water swims held.
+(Registration is open for 2022.)
 The group plans to raise $9 million to preserve the lighthouse.

 Sand Key Lighthouse off Key West was auctioned in 2021.
 Lighthouse historian Josh Liller says here’s how that went: “The winners were apparently a group of friends, one of whom then backed out so they defaulted on the award and it went to the second-place bidder, which was a private individual who as far as I know was able to pay up.”
 The final high bid was $83,000.
 The lighthouse had a dwelling, but it was destroyed by a fire in 1989.